 That’s where the F-82’s specifications shined.
 With the aid of external fuel stores, it could even put up 3,500 miles of range!
 The F-82 stood up as top-notch regarding performance, and it did it big time.

 Along with the mentioned P-38 Lightning, and the British de.
-Havilland DH.98 Mosquito, the F-82 was one of the few “heavy fighter” that succeeded.
-True been told, there weren’t many actually reliable twin-engine aircraft.
-Excluding those three, heavy-fighter failures can be count in big numbers.
+Havilland DH.98 Mosquito, the F-82 was one of the few “heavy fighters” that succeeded.
+Truth been told, there weren’t many actually reliable twin-engine aircraft.
+Excluding those three, heavy-fighter failures can be counted in big numbers.

 Their main issue was that they couldn’t keep up with the agility of the single-engine aircraft.
-This lack of maneuverability was a problem which had planes such as Germany’s Messerschmitt Bf 110.
+This lack of maneuverability was a problem that had planes such as Germany’s Messerschmitt Bf 110.

 On the other hand, Britain’s Westland Whirlwind, although praised for its speed, had performance issues at high heights.
 This compromised its reliability and ended up serving as a bomber.
 Even the Kawasaki Ki-45, a Japanese twin-engine, lacked for its design of good visibility and had vibration problems.